mikjo/bigitr/README.md

 python-mock).
 If your version of python does not include argparse, you will need the externally-packaged argparse (may be packaged as python-argparse) as well.
-The bigitrd daemon requires daemon (may be packaged as python-daemon) and lockfile (may be packaged as python-lockfile) as well.
+The bigitrd daemon requires daemon (may be packaged as python-daemon), lockfile (may be packaged as python-lockfile), and setproctitle (may be packaged as python-setproctitle).

 The documentation is maintained in markdown.